jtzell/mail-addons/email_headers/README.md

 # Robust Mails

-This module is used to improve email deliverability and make sure that replies find their way to the correct thread in Odoo.
+This module is used to improve email deliverability and make sure that replies find their way to the correct thread in Flectra.

 Options: